ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 ### Conclusion

-Self-supervision via temporal ensembling is a cheap but powerful way to squeeze more performance out of a ConvNet, whether you have unlabeled samples or not.
+Self-ensembling via temporal ensembling is a cheap but powerful way to squeeze more performance out of a ConvNet, whether you have unlabeled samples or not.

 Don't be scared by the additional hyperparameters : many of them work right off the bat with the values provided in the article.